eginez/calvin/README.md

 # calvin [![npm package](https://nodei.co/npm/calvin-cljs.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/calvin-cljs/)

-A minimalistic build tool for clojurescript projects that does not require the jvm
+A minimalistic build tool for clojurescript in clojurescript that does not require the jvm.

-## What is it
+## Why?
-In conjuntion with boostrapped clojurescript calvin aims to enable a jvm-less development enviroment
+In conjunction with boostrapped clojurescript calvin aims to enable a clojurescript jvm-less development environment

 ## Current status
 1. Repls: calvin boostraps [planck](https://github.com/mfikes/planck) or [lumo](https://github.com/anmonteiro/lumo) repls
-with the proper classpath as described in a lein project file
+with the proper "classpath" as described in a lein project file
 2. Dependencies: calvin resolves and prints dependencies specified in lein project files

 ## Installation

+0. Install lumo or planck

-Download and install via [npm](https://www.npmjs.com/package/calvin-cljs)
+1. Download and install via [npm](https://www.npmjs.com/package/calvin-cljs)

+## Getting started
+Once calvin is installed you can do this in your terminal

+    calvin -h

+This will print out the help for calvin

+### Repls
+To start one of the boostrapped repls you can

+start a lumo repl

+    calvin repl

+start a planck repl

+    calvin -p planck repl

+### Dependencies
+To discover the dependecies of  a project

+    calvin deps

+Calvin assumes there is a lein project file in the current directory.
+It will read such file and resolve transitive dependencies